bennethade/Wallet-System/README.md

     - Headers:
         - Content-Type: application/json
         - (Click on the 'Headers' tab under the url, then add 'Content-Type' for key, and 'application/json' for value)
         - (Then click on the 'body' tab next to Headers, choose raw from the sub-tab and paste the code given below in the space provided.
-Make sure that JSON is selected from the drop down list at the righ hand side of the 'body' you clicked)
+Make sure that JSON is selected from the drop down list at the righ hand side of the 'body' tab you clicked)
     - Body:
         ```sh
         {